lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`

 Like all scientific studies, the design and available data restrict the type of questions you can ask to get a valid, scientific answer.
-This is why before  starting a study you need to have the research questions firmly in mind, since you can't answer questions that the design can't answer!
-Now, before we get into the type of questions we can ask, we need to cover an important concept and  a powerful feature of cohorts, especially prospective cohorts.
+This is why before  starting a study you should have the research questions firmly in mind, since you can't answer questions that the design can't answer!
+Before we get into the questions we can ask, we need to cover an important concept and powerful feature of prospective cohorts.

 ---
 ## Prevalent vs incident cases of disease